 One of the goals of the League of Women Voters Edina is to advocate and participate in local action to eradicate discrimination and systemic racism.
-To that end, we have formed the Racial Justice Action Committee, which has three subcommittees - shown below - each with a specific focus to engage our membership and the community.
-We will be publishing updates to this website as we do our work.
+To that end, we have formed the Racial Justice Action Committee, which has three subcommittees - shown below on left - each with a specific focus to engage our membership and the community.
+We will be publishing updates as we do our work.

 This subcommittee will provide ways for interested members of the LWVE and the broader community to learn about Edina’s history with race, racism and white privilege, offering resources to learn about systemic racism and BIPOC (Black-Indigenous-People of Color) experiences within that system, and exploring community partnerships to create city-wide events like book readings and movie nights.

 Racial Justice Archives

 Profile on Maria W. Stewart, an early Black suffragist who was influential well before the Civil War

 Update to Study and Preschool Curriculum Progress

 As of May 2023, we are pleased to provide progress updates on two projects.